 These lights come with a timer and a variety of lighting modes including fading and flashing, and they are very pretty when in use.
 They are mains powered only, so you need an outlet close by.
 Once again, we were surprised to find that they come with universal praise – indeed, a number of users say they’ve had them outside for months and they are still going strong – but we will add that they are quite expensive in comparison to some.

-The sheer versatility of LED’s, especially their ability to provide wonderful soft light and yet remain cool, lends them to a number of innovative ideas when it comes to fairy lights.
+This is our choice for best curtain lights.
+The sheer versatility of LED’s, especially their ability to provide wonderful soft light and yet remain cool, lends them to a number of innovative ideas when it comes to fairy lights as these ones are amazing curtain lights.
 This one is no exception: it’s a rather neat set of 10 x strings of LED lights designed to hang down a curtain in strips, which gives a great effect.
 Of course, they could be used elsewhere and – as they are waterproof – can even be hung outside, and would look great against a wall.

-You get ten strips of warm white lights, with a total of 300 LED’s across them all, and they are battery powered (not supplied).
+With this curtain light, you get ten strips of warm white lights, with a total of 300 string lights across them all, and they are battery operated (not supplied).
 You could hang them in one bunch for a great effect of a multi-light setting, or a foot apart so you get the look of a waterfall of light.
-It’s a great idea, and when we checked out the customer responses, there isn’t one single negative comment.
-The only problem we have is the price, which is not much less than £30 – but you do get 300 lights.
+It’s a great idea, and when we checked out the customer responses, there isn’t one single negative comment about these best curtain lights.

 This very pretty string of lights – it measures 7.5 metres and features 50 lights – is slightly different in that the LED’s are shaped as stars.
 It’s an attractive design that would look great on a wall, or in a bottle, and can be used indoors and out – although we would caution against using them outdoors in very heavy rain.
 Copper wire in the tube makes it easy to mould these into a shape or direction, and they come with two modes – on or flashing.